-It can help them if they're experiencing certain digestive problems; it can also help them breathe a little easier.
+It can help them if they’re experiencing certain digestive problems; it can also help them breathe a little easier.
 Interestingly, ginger may also help them with some of their joint pain.
-You'll often find that our go-to essential oils serve more than one main purpose, which is quite the natural blessing.
+You’ll often find that our go-to essential oils serve more than one main purpose, which is quite a natural blessing.

 Speaking of relaxation and collectedness, lavender is another great alternative for a stressed-out pup.
 It can be used to tame the onslaught of anxiety and car sickness.

 One of the nicest ways to apply this essential oil is by applying it to your furbaby’s ear fur.
 A nice, gentle massage during application can set things in motion nicely.